-PG&E's goal is to make rates simple and easy to understand.
+PG&E's goal is to make rates simpler and easier to understand.
 As these changes take effect, we will be sure to explain the impact on your monthly energy statement and provide you with information that can help you save energy and money.

 Visit Your Account Online »

-We're here to help you save energy and money through programs such as CARE, Energy Savings Assistance Program, energy management tips and audit tools, energy efficiency programs and rebates, and payment options including Balanced Payment Plan.
+We're here to help you save energy and money through programs such as CARE, Energy Savings Assistance Program, energy management tips and audit tools, energy efficiency programs and rebates, and payment options including the Balanced Payment Plan.

 Get Financial Assistance Information »